 I wanted to be a Flight Attendant, and there was nothing else I wanted to do.
 I just wanted to travel.
 But I was too scared to pursue it, and my dream came crashing down.

 I finally managed to secure an administrative government position.
 Over the course of 20 odd years in different departments and varied positions, it all felt the same.
 I hated every minute.

 If I thought of changing jobs, I wondered why I should bother.
 It would be the same wherever I went.
-It took me a very long time to finally see what my passion was and had always been.
+It took me a very long time to finally see my passion.
+What it had always been.
 Travel.

-It’s incredible to think how travel has come full circle for me.
+It’s incredible to think about how travel has come full circle for me.
 I loved to travel from a young age when my parents took me to their country of birth, Holland.
 I was five the first time, but it was later when I was ten that I started to dream about it.

 Once my dream was gone at 17 I tried not to think about it too much again.
 I tried to accept that travel was for others and not for me.

 That was until we took a trip in 2005 to the USA for a month and BANG!

 Travel and Anxiety

-For some people with anxiety, travelling, or even the thought of it can be crippling.
+For some people with anxiety, travelling, even the mere thought of it, can be crippling.

 But here are some of the tools I have used that allowed me to reduce my fear.
 Because let’s admit it, fear will never be fully gone, but we can certainly put it in its place.

 Remember that each time you travel things will get easier.
 It’s like everything.
 Eventually, it becomes “normal” and second nature.
 Developing your own travel style and knowing what you are comfortable with is essential.

 I have many things that help me with my anxiety.
 To the outside world, I may over prepare, but to my internal world, I am making myself familiar so that I don’t feel anxious.